wtbarnes/chiantipy-talk-scipy-2017/talk/presentation.md

 ## A Python interface to the CHIANTI atomic database

 ---
+class: middle,center
 # What is CHIANTI?
 ---
-background-image: url("img/chianti_tree.png")
-background-size: contain

-# The CHIANTI Project
+Placeholder: put energy level/ion/element table graphic (Fig 1 from paper) here

 ???
-Explain chart, hierarchy

-Efforts of the CHIANTI team over the years have been focused on database and IDL code

-ChiantiPy developed by Ken Dere

-Solar physics slow to adopt Python so IDL still primary interface to the data
+Currently 1.7 GB of ASCII text files

+Thousands of transitions for ions of elements H through Zn
 ---
-class: full,middle,center
-background-image: url("img/chianti_team.png")
+background-image: url("img/timeline.png")

----
-Quotes with pictures from a few team members

-CHIANTI consolidated many atomic datasets from the literature

-Goal was to have single, well-maintained, and freely-available database

-CHIANTI name not an acronym, but rather because of connection to Arcetri and Tuscany

-What role it has played in interpreting data from instruments in solar physics, use in astrophysics

-Basically, make the point that CHIANTI has been an integral part of solar
+background-size: contain

+# Some history...

 ???
+Quick description of CHIANTI

+Progress from CHIANTI to ChiantiPy

+* CHIANTI
+  * CHIANTI consolidated many atomic datasets from the literature
+  * Goal was to have single, well-maintained, and freely-available database
+  * CHIANTI name not an acronym, but rather because of connection to Arcetri and Tuscany (mention Brunella)
+  * What role it has played in interpreting data from instruments in solar physics, use in astrophysics
+  * Basically, make the point that CHIANTI has been an integral part of solar

+* ChiantiPy
+  * Efforts of the CHIANTI team over the years have been focused on database and IDL code
+  * ChiantiPy developed by Ken Dere
+  * Solar physics slow to adopt Python so IDL still primary interface to the data

 Note from paper reviewer:
 However, for your talk, I would like to recommend to discuss more about your insights about development in Python and less about equations and too detailed physics.
 This will be more appealing to the audience.
 ---
-class: middle,full
+class: full,middle,center
+background-image: url("img/chianti_team.png")

+???
+Explain who members are, where they are currently located

+Backdrop

+Point out K. Dere

+Helen --> Steve --> Me
+---

 # What is ChiantiPy

+* Python interface to the CHIANTI atomic database
+* Perform common calculations with data
+  * Line emission (`ion`)
+  * Continuum emission (`Continuum`)
+  * Ionization equilibrium (`ioneq`)
+  * Composite Spectra (`spectrum`)
+* **NOT** a direct translation of the IDL code, but provides the same capabilities
+* Move from *freely available* to truly *open source*
+  * Make development a community effort, e.g. SunPy and Astropy
+  * Embrace modern developement practices
+* Leverage full power of Python and SciPy stack

 ???
 Return to original question

 Basic description before launching into details of the code

+* A replacement for the IDL client, but not a direct translation
+* Develop Python in the open (GitHub) to encourage many contributors from the community
+* Relieve burden from CHIANTI developers (time and money in short supply), push towards Python adoption by solar community

+Organized around several core modules (others too but we will focus on these four)
 ---

 # Development and Infrastructure